Wrist pain is any discomfort in the wrist. It’s often caused by carpal tunnel syndrome. Other common causes include wrist injury, arthritis, and gout.

 - eating only moderate amounts of protein

-- taking medication as prescribed by your doctor
+- taking medication as your doctor prescribed

 You can also do simple wrist exercises at home to help aching wrists that may include: